---

 - **Pinned**: protected from decay and forced to stay hot.

 Cooling does not delete a memory by itself.
-It only changes whether the entry participates in normal semantic retrieval.
+It only changes how strongly the entry competes during retrieval.
+A cold memory that turns out to be relevant is pulled back and becomes hot again.

 Heat changes over time.
 Retrieved memories stay fresh, neglected ones cool down, and cold memories can become hot again when they are found later.